Features

 Tips and best practices

-- Validate issue coverage: Use Issue mode to ensure your changes fully address the requirements before creating a pull request.
+• Validate issue coverage: Include a GitHub issue to ensure your changes fully address the requirements before creating a pull request.